Skip to content

 Traditional Finnish Sauna

-For the people that love the feeling of extremely hot air, this may be the choice for you.
+For the people that love the feeling of extremely hot air, this traditional heat therapy, may be the choice for you.
 A traditional sauna bath uses hot rocks and water to create a very hot and humid environment.
 This heats the air around you to extreme temperatures that increase your core temperature.
 Some people do feel somewhat Claustrophic due to this, and may need to get out from breathing in such hot air.

 Portable Infrared Saunas